What is ALTA Table A?

 See requirements →All Table A Items

-The 2026 ALTA/NSPS standards (effective February 23, 2026) include 22 optional Table A items.
+The 2026 ALTA/NSPS standards (effective February 23, 2026) define 21 optional Table A items (Items 12 and 14 are reserved/unused).
 The introductory paragraph now reminds all parties that "the law must be followed" and that the selection, wording, and fee for every Table A item are negotiable.
 Here are the most commonly requested items and their typical costs:

 | Item | Description | Est. Cost | Common |